srabin1/Kernelization/README.md

 # Kernelization
-In this repository I worked on three step kernelization of Cluster Editing problem.
+In this repository I worked on three steps kernelization of Cluster Editing problem.